-- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.62.5. - Protect data that would be vulnerable to premature termination, such as by using locks or protected regions, or by retaining the last consistent version of the data (checkpoints). - Enable event logging and record all events prior to termination so that full traceability is preserved. - For threads: - Handle exceptions; free locks; and clean up nested threads and shared data before termination. - Consider using the try or finally clauses in each thread method to notify a higher-level construct of the termination so that any corrective action if needed can be taken.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.62.5. - Protect data that would be vulnerable to premature termination, such as by using locks or protected regions, or by retaining the last consistent version of the data (checkpoints). - Enable event logging and record all events prior to termination so that full traceability is preserved. - For threads: - Handle exceptions; free locks; and clean up nested threads and shared data before termination. - Use the try or finally clauses in thread methods and consider notifying a higher-level construct of the termination so that any corrective action if needed can be taken. - $\circ \quad \text{Consider using one or more of the} \\$